HartsyAI/SwarmUI-MagicPromptExtension/README.md

 ------------

 * Generate a rewritten prompt with more detail directly in SwarmUI
-* Supports any models you have on your local Ollama LLM server, any local LLM server that uses OpenAI's API format, Open AI (Requires API key), and Anthropic (Requires API key).
+* Supports any models you have on your local Ollama LLM server, any local LLM server that uses OpenAI's API format, OpenRouter API (Has free models but requires API key), Open AI (Requires API key), and Anthropic (Requires API key).
 * Easy-to-use interface with a button right in the Generate tab to rewrite the prompt.
 Or you can use the MagicPrompt tab for more control.
 * Compatible with other SwarmUI extensions from Hartsy.AI